jake-knerr/jakes-dictionary/src/dictionary.md

 a concurrent application's ability to execute on time is known as its _liveness_.

+#### Load Balancing

+the process of distributing computing tasks over a set of computers to make overall processing more efficient.

+For example, load balancing could distribute incoming network traffic across multiple servers to improve responsiveness.

 #### Loch Ness Monster Bug, Bugfoot, Nessiebug

 a bug that has only been seen by a single person.